|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 The court considers any special medical needs of the children.

 If either parent currently provides health care coverage, the court must order that health care coverage to continue.

 The court may order other coverage if one of the following is true:

-If the children are not currently enrolled, the court must determine if either parent has appropriate health care coverage.
-If either parent has health care coverage in place, no determination is needed unless either parent requests a change in the health care coverage.
+If the children are not currently enrolled in a health plan or have health care coverage, the court must determine if either parent has appropriate health care coverage.

-When health care coverage is available but not in place, the court may determine if coverage is appropriate.
+When health care coverage is available for children but not in place, the court may determine if coverage is appropriate.

 If only one parent has appropriate health care coverage, the court must order that parent to carry the health care coverage.

 If both parents have appropriate health care coverage available, the court must order the custodial parent to carry the health care coverage for the children.